supermemo-wiki/SuperMemo.Wiki/supermemo/first-steps.md

 title: SuperMemo: First Steps
 description: Learn how to use the core features of SuperMemo.
 published: true
-date: 2020-12-16T13:14:54.362Z
+date: 2020-12-16T13:15:50.145Z
 tags:
 editor: markdown
 dateCreated: 2020-12-05T18:34:56.312Z
 ---

 This guide will **teach you the basics of SuperMemo** desktop edition.
+You will learn:
+- How to add knowledge in your SuperMemo collection,
+- How to review your items,
-You will learn how add knowledge in your SuperMemo collection, how to review it, and the basics of [Incremental Reading](/learning/incremental-reading) as well as [Knowledge Formulation](/learning/knowledge-formulation).
+- The basics of [Incremental Reading](/learning/incremental-reading) and [Knowledge Formulation](/learning/knowledge-formulation).

 > :question: If at any step in the process of learning you feel lost, or **need assistance**, feel free to get in touch with us on our [Discord server](https://discord.gg/vUQhqCT).
 {.is-info}